A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Preface: this monograph at a glance

+In this monograph, we introduce a new model in population dynamics that describes two species, or communities, sharing the same environmental resources in a situation of open hostility.

+Though the main methodology fits into the broad realm of mathematical biology, relying on methods from dynamical systems, ordinary differential equations, optimization and optimal control, the model proposed and the results presented here are completely new.

+The model is deduced from basic principles, accounting for competition and hostility between two species sharing the same environment.
+The fact of sharing this environment constitutes one of the salient features of the model in the description of a situation that, for human populations, is typical of civil wars.
+The model is also adapted to describe economic situations where two companies compete for the same market.

-We introduce a new model in population dynamics that describes two species sharing the same environmental resources in a situation of open hostility.
-The interactions among these populations is described not in terms of random encounters but via the strategic decisions of one population that can attack the other according to different levels of aggressiveness.
+Our key assumption is that one of the two populations deliberately seeks for hostility through ``targeted attacks''.
+Hence the interaction is described not in terms of random encounters but rather via the strategic decisions of one population that can attack the other according to different levels of aggressiveness.

-This leads to a non-variational model for the two populations at war, taking into account structural parameters such as the relative fit of the two populations with respect to the available resources and the effectiveness of the attack strikes of the aggressive population.
+This leads to a non-variational model for the two populations in conflict, taking into account structural parameters such as the relative fit of the two populations with respect to the available resources and the effectiveness of the attack strikes of the aggressive population.
+One of the features that distinguishes this model from usual competitive systems is that it allows one of the population to go extinct {\em in finite time}.

-The analysis that we perform is rigorous and focuses on the dynamical properties of the system, by detecting and describing all the possible equilibria and their basins of attraction.

-Moreover, we will analyze the strategies that may lead to the victory of the aggressive population, i.e. the choices of the aggressiveness parameter, in dependence of the structural constants of the system and possibly varying in time in order to optimize the efficacy of the attacks, which take to the extinction in finite time of the defensive population.
+The analysis that we perform focuses on the dynamical properties of the system, by detecting and describing all possible equilibria and their basins of attraction.
+Moreover, we analyze the strategies that may lead to the victory of the aggressive population, i.e.~the choice of the aggressiveness parameter, in dependence of the structural constants of the system and possibly varying in time in order to make the attacks effective, which take to the extinction in finite time of the defensive population.

-The model that we present is flexible enough to include also technological competition models of aggressive companies releasing computer viruses to set a rival companies out of the market.
+{F}rom the technical point of view, analyzing the case of two populations allows us to exploit techniques typical of two-dimensional dynamical systems, in which trajectories tend to separate different regions and in which asymptotic behaviors are regulated by the Poincar\'e-Bendixson Theorem (in particular, the system does not exhibit strange attractors).
+The analysis of the linear stability of the system, combined with a careful detection of stable and unstable orbits, also allows us to fully characterize the behavior of the equilibria, in dependence of the parameters involved in the description of the model (such as the fitness of the populations to the environment, the level of aggressiveness of the hostile population, and the effectiveness and cost of the attacks).